 Tourism in Europe is slowly moving back to pre-pandemic levels.
 Since the Omicron variant predominantly causes moderate symptoms, most countries have lifted or relaxed their restrictions.
 Here is an overview of the latest rules for traveling in and around Europe.

 An overview of EU travel measures, including information on the EU Digital COVID Certificate, is available via the European Commission website.

-Detailed information regarding quarantine rules, testing requirements and more in the EU's 27 member states — along with non-EU Schengen countries Switzerland, Liechtenstein, Norway, and Iceland — can be accessed through the Reopen EU platform.
+Detailed information regarding quarantine rules, testing requirements and more in the EU's 27 member states — along with non-EU Schengen countries Switzerland, Liechtenstein, Norway and Iceland — can be accessed through the Reopen EU platform.
 You can also download the Reopen EU smartphone app for up-to-date information on the go.

 Please note that every member state maintains its own rules for granting entry to third country travelers already within the EU or Schengen zone.
-Member states may require a negative COVID test upon arrival, or mandate a quarantine period after entry.
-In addition, EU countries have implemented a wide variety of social distancing rules, curfews and mask-wearing rules.

 The EU has introduced a traffic light system for a better overview of the epidemiological situation in individual member states.
 Three colors — red, orange and green — denote high-, medium- and low-risk areas in the bloc.
 Grey regions signify areas where insufficient data is available.

 Please note: The information listed here is not exhaustive.
 It serves as a reference and is subject to change at any time.
 All travelers to and within Europe, the EU and the Schengen Area are strongly advised to consult the official guidance and regulations of local, state and national authorities in the relevant countries.